yuma-tietiedaxiang/Race-To-The-Raft-Board-Game-Technologies-used-Java-Git-OOP-/STRING-REPRESENTATION.md

 `{Deck}{ID}{row}{column}{orientation}`
 - The first character is a letter from `A` to `D` that represents the Deck this card is from.
 - The second character is a letter from `a` to `y` that represents the ID of the card.
-- The fourth and fifth characters represent the row-coordinate where this card should be placed.
+- The fourth and fifth characters represent the row-coordinate where the top-left square of this card should be placed.
-- The sixth and seventh characters represent the column-coordinate where this card should be placed.
+- The sixth and seventh characters represent the column-coordinate where the top-left square of this card should be placed.
 - The eighth character is a letter `N`, `E`, `S`, or `W` representing the orientation in which this card should be placed.

 For example: `"Ab1208S` tells us that card `b` from deck `A` should be placed at `(12,8)` in the `SOUTH` orientation.
+The position of the top-left square already takes into account the card's orientation, that is, given the same coordinates, a card always covers the same squares on the island, regardless of its orientation.

 ### Fire Tile Placement String